microsoft/Hack-Together-Fabric-AI/README.md

 ### #01 - Start hacking on February 15th
 **Either team up (max 3 team members) or fly solo** to join the hacking!
 Make sure to [register for Hack Together](https://aka.ms/hacktogether/fabric-ai/register) before starting to build your project.

 **Get access to our free Azure OpenAI resources** via our proxy.
-Go to our [AI Access Page](AI_access.md) to get register for your own key for this event.
+Go to our [AI Access Page](AI_access.md) to register for your own key for this event.
 Then see how to get set up, get examples, and start hacking!

 ### #02 - Join live sessions for learning and inspiration